UMAprotocol/UMIPs/UMIPs/umip-62.md

 ## IMPLEMENTATION
 To calculate the ETHBTC-FR, voters should use the following process:

 1. Following the specifications in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md), query for the 1-hour ETHBTC TWAP, ending at the disputed funding rate proposal timestamp.
-This will consist of ~60 queries for the close price of each 60 second price period in that hour.
+This will consist of 60 queries for the close price of each 60 second ohlc period in that hour.
+Note that voters should calculate three separate 1-hour TWAPs, one for each exchange in UMIP-2, and then medianize these.
-2. For each query time that was used in the ETHBTC 1-hour TWAP, query for the cumulative funding rate multiplier (CFRM) at the same timestamps.
+2. Query for the cumulative funding rate multiplier (CFRM) at the price request timestamp.
-3. For each period within the 1-hour TWAP, the corresponding CFRM and ETHBTC rates should be multiplied to get the 1-hour TWAP of ETHBTC * CFRM - referred to in future steps as ETHBTC-FV.
+3. The 1-hour ETHBTC TWAP and the CFRM should then be multiplied - this result is referred to in future steps as ETHBTC-FV.
 4. Query for the ETHBTC-PERP 1-hour TWAP from the listed AMM pool.
-This will return the ETHBTC-PERP's TWAP denominated in USD.
+This will return the ETHBTC-PERP's TWAP denominated in DAI.
+This rate should be left as is, with no conversion made between DAI and USD.
 5. Subtract the result of step 4 from the result of step 3.
 [ETHBTC-FV - ETHBTC-PERP].
 6. Divide the result of step 5 by the ETHBTC-FV rate from step 4.
-[ETHBTC-PERP - ETHBTC-FV]/ETHBTC-FV.
+[ETHBTC-FV - ETHBTC-PERP]/ETHBTC-FV.
 7. Divide the result of step 6 by 86400 (# of seconds in a day) to get the funding rate per second.
 8. Implement min and max bounds on this result with: max(-0.00001, min(0.00001, result)).
 9. Voters should then round this result to 9 decimal places.